Axion Dark Matter in the Time of Primordial Black Holes: Introduction

 Different from the nonstandard scenarios considered in Refs.~\cite{Steinhardt:1983ia, Lazarides:1990xp, Kawasaki:1995vt, Giudice:2000ex, Grin:2007yg, Visinelli:2009kt, Nelson:2018via, Visinelli:2018wza, Ramberg:2019dgi, Blinov:2019jqc, Allahverdi:2020bys, Carenza:2021ebx, Arias:2021rer} and along the recent line of study with an early PBHs phase mentioned above, we investigate the phenomenological consequences of the axion as DM with a nonstandard epoch triggered PBHs.
+We should note that there is a difference between a period of matter domination by a heavy field field and by PBHs.
+The latter one behaves like a decaying field with a time-dependent decay rate.
+This makes the first and second order gravitational wave signatures (i.e., the slope of the spectrum) of matter dominated era via a heavy field and PBHs potentially distinguishable~\cite{Nakayama:2008wy, Bernal:2019lpc, Ramberg:2019dgi, Papanikolaou:2020qtd, Domenech:2020ssp}.
 We focus on light PBHs, with masses smaller than $\sim 2\times 10^8$~g, which fully evaporate before the onset of Big Bang nucleosynthesis (BBN).
 PBHs modify the standard axion production in different ways: $i)$ axions are produced inevitably from Hawking radiation by PBH evaporation, $ii)$ the oscillation temperature of axions reduces if there is a PBH dominated era, and $iii)$ PBH evaporation injects entropy to the SM, diluting the axion relic abundance originally produced by the misalignment mechanism.

 We find that the overall effect is that the parameter space with ultralight axions is opened up due to the entropy injection from PBH evaporation.
 In particular, the lower limit for axion DM mass can reach to $m_a \sim \mathcal{O}(10^{-8})$~eV (or correspondingly $f_a \sim 10^{14}$~GeV) even without fine tuning the misalignment angle.
 Interestingly, such a small mass of this order is within the reach of future detectors such as ABRACADABRA~\cite{Kahn:2016aff, Ouellet:2018beu}, KLASH~\cite{Alesini:2017ifp, Alesini:2019nzq}, and the next generation of ADMX~\cite{ADMX:2009iij, ADMX:2019uok}, if the axion couples to photons.
 Additionally, axions radiated by PBHs contribute to $\Delta N_\text{eff} \simeq 0.04$, within the projected reach of the future CMB Stage 4 experiment, and could relax the tension between late and early-time Hubble determinations.